swesterfeld/spectmorph/docs/manual.md

 from the middle of the input, in order to be able to produce a sharp attack.

 <!-- FIXME: this probably could be done more elegantly -->

+### Filter

+A filter can be used to filter the output signal.

+Mode

+: Set one of various filter modes that can be used.

+ADSR

+: The ADSR envelope that is used for the filter cutoff frequency.

+Depth

+: The strength of the ADSR envelope -> Cutoff modulation in semi tones.

+Key Tracking

+: Modification of the Cutoff frequency depending on the note frequency.

+Cutoff

+: Filter Cutoff parameter, can be modulated (for instance with an LFO).

+Resonance

+: Filter Resonance parameter, can be modulated.

+Drive

+: Drive for the Filter, this can be used to make the filter saturate or distort during processing, can be modulated.

 ### Portamento